-- Shifter Spark cut system Toggles this feature off or on. - Mode - Button The shift cut is activated by an external button. - Auto The MS3-Pro controls the shifting using preset RPM points.
+- Button The shift cut is activated by an external button. - Auto The MS3-Pro controls the shifting using preset RPM points.
 Pressing the button will force an upshift. - Button input Select the channel for the switch to activate the shift cut.
 Usually, this button is in the shifter mechanism itself. - Solenoid output Select the output pin for an air shift solenoid. - RPM > (RPM) The shift cut will only operate above this RPM. - And TPS > (%) The minimum TPS reading to activate the shift cut. - Delay before spark cut The time, in seconds, between the input shift and cutting the spark.
-This is to allow the solenoid to start moving. - Spark cut time (base) The amount of time, in seconds, for the spark cut to be applied. - Gear based delay Turning this on allows you to add an extra amount of spark cut time in one or more gears. - Additional delay settings These add a small number of extra spark cut for the specified shift - Solenoid delay the time to allow the solenoid to deactivate before re-applying spark - Re-shift hold off time Disables the shift cut for the specified time after shifting, to avoid accidentally triggering.

-• Shift RPM - These five points let you specify the RPM for each shift if running in automatic mode.
+This is to allow the solenoid to start moving. - Spark cut time (base) The amount of time, in seconds, for the spark cut to be applied. - Gear based delay Turning this on allows you to add an extra amount of spark cut time in one or more gears. - · Additional delay settings These add a small number of extra spark cut for the specified shift - · Solenoid delay the time to allow the solenoid to deactivate before re-applying spark - Re-shift hold off time Disables the shift cut for the specified time after shifting, to avoid accidentally triggering. - Shift RPM These five points let you specify the RPM for each shift if running in automatic mode.

-7.8.14 Nitrous system
+7.8.15 Nitrous system